(EMPIRE HEADED for EXTINCTION – continued)

 The idea of freedom from French rule had been encouraged elsewhere, including Cameroon.
 On July 13, 1955, France outlawed the political party the Union des Populations du Cameroun (UPC), which inspired the beginning of guerrilla warfare there.

-In 1955 amnesty was offered to Tunisia's guerrillas and autonomy, with French control over foreign affairs.
-But with a division between Habib Bourguiba group and a more radical group, the French relented and on 20 March 1956 it gave Tunisia complete independence, with Bourguiba as president of a “National Constituent Assembly” and designated as Prime Minister.
+In 1955 amnesty was offered to Tunisia's guerrillas and autonomy for Tunisia, with French control over foreign affairs.
+But with a the rivalry between the Habib Bourguiba group and a more radical group, the French relented and on 20 March 1956 gave Tunisia complete independence.
+Bourguiba became president of a “National Constituent Assembly” and was designated Prime Minister.

-in Morocco in 1955 the French faced rising violence and a united demand for the French to all the return of Sultan Mohammed V and in late 1955 Sultan Mohammed was back in power and winning a gradual restoration of Moroccan independence within a framework of French-Moroccan interdependence.
+in Morocco in 1955 the French faced rising violence, and there was the demand that the French allow the return of Sultan Mohammed V. In late 1955 Sultan Mohammed was back in power and winning a gradual restoration of Moroccan independence within a framework of French-Moroccan interdependence.
 The Sultan agreed to institute reforms that would transform Morocco into a constitutional monarchy with a democratic form of government.
 In February 1956, Morocco acquired limited home rule, and on March 2nd France and Morocco signed an agreement giving Morocco complete independence.

 The FLN tightened its organization and began focusing on terrorism in the cities, mainly Algiers.
 Their stronghold in Algiers was the thickly populated Casbah, described by some as a slum.
 European settlers tried terror of their own.
 On August 10, they blew up an apartment building in the Casbah, killing at least fifty Algerians.
 The FLN retaliated with bombings at popular European hangouts.